rallyrabbit/qmk_ctrl_rallyrabbit_working/keymaps/rallyrabbit/readme.md

 * Special characters work as Windows unicode, Windows Alt-Code, and Mac Special Sequence output
 * Full RGB controls (see layout)
 * Num Lock on the FN-` key
-* Caps Word with Shift Double Tap, or Left/Right Shift at same time.
-Times out in 5 Seconds.
+* Caps Word with Left/Right Shift at same time.
+Times out in 3 Seconds.
 * Re-do of digital raindrops to be more like the Matrix.

 ## Things Incomplete